zalaby12/mod_sim_airport/README.md

-To run on environments with the java compiler run:
+To run on environments with the java compiler:
 ```
-  "make"
+  make
 ```

 If "command not found", run